 Younger guys, not in our program, got inspired to work on their own project.

 We know that trauma greatly decreased from our visits and many seeds were planted.
-Now, the need for such programs is less since all of the orphan students have graduated.
+Now, the need for such programs is less given how much time has passed since the genocide.

 My deepest thanks and gratitude to Dr. Lori Leyden for inviting me to join her team in 2009.